google/ml-compiler-opt/docs/regalloc-demo/demo.md

 TODO(boomanaiden154): Investigate the source of this assertion error.

-**Note:** If the build fails in the last couple steps tripping an assertion in the linker, you can safely ignore this.
-Preparing a corpus for ML training only requires the object files that get fed to the linker.
+**Note:** If the build fails in the last couple steps tripping an assertion in the linker when compiling a non-thinLTO corpus, you can safely ignore this.
+Preparing a corpus for ML training in the non-thinLTO case only requires the object files that get fed to the linker

 **WARNING:** make sure to reinstall a version of protobuf compatible with the current tf-nightly release used by ml-compiler-opt if you changed versions earlier